Belshazzar's feast

-Belshazzar's feast, or the story of the writing on the wall, chapter 5 in the Book of Daniel, tells how Neo-Babylonian royal but corrupt Belshazzar holds a great feast and drinks from the vessels that had been looted in the destruction of the First Temple.
-A hand appears and writes on the wall.
-The terrified Belshazzar calls for his wise men, but they cannot read the writing.
-The queen advises him to send for Daniel, renowned for his wisdom.
-Daniel reminds Belshazzar that his father, Nebuchadnezzar, when he became arrogant, was thrown down until he learned that God has sovereignty over the kingdom of men (see Daniel 4).
-Belshazzar had likewise blasphemed God, and so God sent this hand.
-Daniel then reads the message and interprets it: God has numbered Belshazzar's days, he has been weighed and found wanting, and his kingdom will be given to the Medes and the Persians.
+The story of Belshazzar's feast (the writing on the wall) is contained in chapter 5 of the Book of Daniel.
+In the story, Neo-Babylonian royal Belshazzar holds a feast and drinks from vessels looted from the First Temple.
+A hand appears and writes on the wall and Belshazzar calls for his wise men, but they cannot read the writing.
+The queen advises him to send for Daniel, who reminds Belshazzar about Nebuchadnezzar's arrogance and subsequent humiliation (Daniel 4).
+Daniel reads and interprets the message: God has numbered Belshazzar's days, he has been weighed and found wanting, and his kingdom will be given to the Medes and the Persians.

 That very night Belshazzar, the Chaldean [Babylonian] king, was killed.
 And Darius the Mede received the kingdom […]